Amikumu/amikumu-website/posts/2023/01/25/our-new-newsletter.rst

 We value your privacy and will never share your information with any third party.

-We look forward to keeping you informed and connected.
+We look forward to keeping you informed and connected!

 .. _subscribe to the newsletter through this link: https://listmonk.amikumu.com/subscription/form